wkumari/draft-chroboczek-intarea-v4-via-v6/draft-ietf-intarea-v4-via-v6.md

     traffic and dropped by firewalls at network boundaries.

-For these reasons, even if a router performs v4-via-v6 routing on all interfaces, it SHOULD be assigned at least one IPv4 address.
+For these reasons, even if a router performs v4-via-v6 routing on all interfaces, it MAY be assigned one or more IPv4 addresses.

 # Implementation Status